“I made my first investment at the age eleven. I was wasting my life up until then” ~ Warren Buffett

 As you’re a beginner, I’ll not prefer to get you in deep.

-Just want to say one thing, go for short term trading (although, I’m a great enemy of short term trading) but as a beginner you’ll not invest much so you should try with short run.
-If you invested for long run, you’ll lose your interest in sometime.
-And also put the amount which will not make you unhappy, if you loosed them.
+Just want to say one thing, go for short term trading (although, I’m a great enemy of short term trading) but as a beginner, you’ll not invest much so you should try with a short run.
+If you invested for the long run, you’ll lose your interest in some time.
+And also put the amount which will not make you unhappy, if you lost them.

 Why I’m saying you to invest for short run is because at your initial stage you’ll get some market tactics and working.
-Also it’ll take time to get familiar with the terms PE ratio, EPS, DPR…. etc so just go for short and track your performance every day.
+Also, it’ll take the time to get familiar with the terms PE ratio, EPS, DPR…. etc so just go for short and track your performance every day.

 Important – Download moneycontrol app from google play.
 It’ll give you each and every relevant information.

 This is the most important stage to make yourself a successful investor.
-Everyday track your profit and loss.
+Everyday tracks your profit and loss.
 You don’t have to give hours, 15 minutes will be enough.

-What you have to do is whenever you have a profit then go in flashback and figure what made you invest in this share and mark that criteria as a good evaluator of share.
-And same applies with loss position in negative way.
+What you have to do is whenever you have a profit then go in flashback and figure what made you invest in this share and mark that criterion as a good evaluator of share.
+And same applies to the loss position in a negative way.

 Everything sucks in beginning.